-- the members of the Executive Committee, the Executive Board (or Board of Directors as the case may be) and Senior Management, - the heads of the control functions (Audit, Risk, Compliance) and their direct-reports with managerial responsibilities, - the portfolio managers, - the heads of the Business Unit, - the heads of certain Support Functions (including the heads of Finance and Marketing and the COO) and Heads of Sales - the heads and Members of Risk Management Committees - the managers of Risk-Takers, - staff members with total remuneration of €500,000 or more. - staff members whose total remuneration is at least equal to that of the Senior Management member with the lowest remuneration.
+- the members of the Executive Committee, the Executive Board (or Board of Directors as the case may be) and Senior Management. - the heads of the Control functions (audit, risk, compliance), - managers without a portfolio, without an investment committee, - management and sales managers, - the heads of certain Support functions, - the heads and Members of Risk Management Committees, - the managers of Risk-Takers, - staff members with total remuneration of €500,000 or more.